Professional crew boarding up windows on fire-damaged residential home

 South Florida

 Florida's frequent rain and hurricane season make emergency tarping especially critical.
-Even a single rainstorm can cause thousands in additional water damage to an unsecured fire-damaged property.
+Even a single afternoon thunderstorm can cause thousands in additional water damage to an unsecured fire-damaged property.
+Our South Florida teams carry hurricane-rated tarp systems that withstand sustained tropical winds, ensuring coverage holds through Florida's unpredictable weather patterns.

 Charlotte, NC

 Winter storms and freezing temperatures can cause pipe bursts in fire-damaged properties where heating systems are no longer operational.
-Board-up includes winterization when needed.
+Board-up in the Charlotte region includes winterization measures such as draining plumbing lines and insulating exposed pipes.
+Our teams also account for ice and snow load on compromised roofing when selecting tarp anchoring methods.

 All Service Areas

-Our 24/7 emergency response teams maintain fully-stocked vehicles with board-up materials, allowing us to secure properties within hours of the call—not days.
+Our 24/7 emergency response teams maintain fully-stocked vehicles with board-up materials, allowing us to secure properties within hours of the call.
+We coordinate directly with fire marshals and local code enforcement to ensure all securing work meets jurisdictional requirements.
+Every board-up project includes a documented handoff report for the property owner and their insurance carrier.